iavalentine/IAValentine-Portfolio/README.md

 Navigate to the README in the blackjack-ts folder to see how to run the project.

-2. Blackjack - React Frontend
+2. Card Deck Simulator - React & TypeScript Implementation

 Description

-This is a web-based Blackjack game built using React.
-The project provides a user-friendly interface to play Blackjack against an AI dealer, following the same rules as the TypeScript version but with a visual component.
+This is a web-based Card Deck Simulator built using React and TypeScript.
+The project allows users to shuffle a standard 52-card deck, draw random cards, and view the remaining card count.
+The application follows component-based design principles, utilizing React functional components and state management to create an interactive experience.

 Features

-* Interactive UI built with React.
+* Dynamically generates a full deck of 52 playing cards.
+* Allows users to shuffle the deck randomly.
-* Clickable buttons to hit, stay, and restart the game.
+* Provides functionality to draw a card from the deck.
-* Displays game status, player's hand, and dealer's hand.
-* Dynamic UI updates based on game logic.
+* Displays drawn cards in a separate area.
+* Shows the total number of remaining cards in the deck.
+* Built using React components for modularity and reusability.

 Installation & Usage

-Navigate to the README in the blackjack-react folder to see how to run the project.
+Navigate to the README in the card-deck-simulator-react folder to see how to run the project.